 "It is well worth the effort to support this young company which seems defined by a sense of joy and determination to continue producing new works"

-- The Montclair Times
+- The Montclair Times Full review

 "In the course of an hour and three-quarters, Clawson gives us ruminations on friendship, longing, the dignity of work and resistance to authority.
 Plus it's funny.
 Really funny."